 Ensure provision of all transportation, supervision, safety equipment and medical / first aid service

-Park all volunteer vehicles at the worksite as far away as possible from the traveled portion of the right-of-way, or alternatively, make arrangements for off-road parking;
+Park all volunteer vehicles at the worksite as far away as possible from the travelled portion of the right-of-way, or alternatively, make arrangements for off-road parking;

 Properly display "road work" signs provided by Niagara Region and designate presence of vehicles by deploying traffic cones during litter pick-up as specified in "Manual of Uniform Traffic Devices, Section 5" (field manual available);